qhdwight/stanford-intern-2019/website/README.md

 To bind functions in HTML, use `activity_viewer/jinja_settings.py` to map them.

 Try to use Django ORM to filter data before putting into `pandas` as there is a memory concern.
 It also takes a long time to load more than a million rows into a dataframe.
 In addition to this, use `values_list` instead of `values` and define columns manually for dataframe as it saves memory.
 The ORM is faster at filter operations but slower with distinct and grouping.

+I used (this)[https://pgtune.leopard.in.ua/#/] to try and tune the performance of the system.
+I used the alter system commands not `postgresql.conf`